If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Command Console

 Plugging in a USB keyboard as documented above and pressing both the Esc and / (forward slash) keys at the same time will open up a powerful command console with many capabilities.
-While there's no list of what it can do, proper syntaxes can be found inside AUTOEXEC.CON and inside the game's PAK archives which can be unpacked with this BMS script:
+While there's no list of what it can do, proper syntaxes can be found inside the game data, as the developers were kind enough to leave labels and explanations on nearly everything.

 Incorrect usage of the console can lead to instability.
 A work-in-progress list of correct syntaxes and their functions can be found here: